 As friends of Ed Kurtzman and big fans of his wines, we were very happy that he was willing to join us in this journey.
 Ed is extremely familiar with pinot noir and chardonnay from the Santa Lucia Highlands AVA, and we knew our grapes would be in the best of hands.

 After 4 years of drilling water wells and vineyard planing, we finally began the development of our second property in the Santa Lucia Highlands in 2014.
 This property is at higher elevation of 1100-1300 feet and gives us the opportunity to work with a different microclimate within the Santa Lucia Highlands appellation.
-So far we have planted 24.7 more acres of pinot noir, 5.6 more acres of chardonnay and a tiny bit each of syrah and viognier.
-We experienced our first small production from the new vineyard in 2016.
+So far we have planted 30.3 more acres of pinot noir, 7.9 more acres of chardonnay and a tiny bit each of syrah and viognier.
+We experienced our first small production of pinot noir, chardonnay, and syrah from the new vineyard in 2016 and have named the new vineyard Cortada Alta.